 6. Your fixed rate period is expiring

-If your fixed rate is ending, this is a great time to consider refinancing as it means you may avoid paying a ‘break cost’ fee.
+If your fixed rate loan term is ending, this is a great time to consider refinancing as it means you may avoid paying a ‘break cost’ fee.
 Once your fixed rate expires your loan will automatically switch to a variable rate.
-You could consider moving to another fixed rate or it might be time to refinance and switch over to a better deal!
+You could consider moving to another fixed rate or it might be time to refinance and switch over to a better deal.

 If you think refinancing could be right for you, be sure to check what fees could be associated if you move to another financial institution so there are no surprises.